 To avoid implied endorsement by the Journal, the article, or the authors of the article; advertisements are not adjacent to articles addressing the product or its disease state.

 Neither the Editor(s) nor the publisher guarantees, warrants or endorses any product or service advertised in this publication.

 Advertising parties are fully responsible for their advertisements.

 The Publisher reserves the right to print the word “Advertisement” on any advertisement where it may not be clear, so readers can distinguish readily between advertising and editorial.

 For the requirements for submission of manuscripts and detailed information about the evaluation process please click.

-Statements and opinions expressed in Journal of Reconstructive Urology reflect the views of the author(s).
+Statements and opinions expressed in Turkiye Klinikleri Journal of Veterinary Sciences reflect the views of the author(s).
 All liability for the advertisements rests with the appropriate organization(s).
 Journal of Reconstructive Urology, the Editor-in-Chief and Turkiye Klinikleri do not accept any responsibility for these articles and advertisements.

-Open Access: Content of Journal of Reconstructive Urology is accessable via the Internet with no-cost by every researcher.
+OPEN ACCESS: Content of Turkiye Klinikleri Journal of Veterinary Sciences is accessable via the Internet with no-cost by every researcher.

-Journal of Reconstructive Urology doesn't demand any fee for article submission and processing.
+Turkiye Klinikleri Journal of Veterinary Sciences doesn't demand any fee for article submission and processing.